AdobeDocs/experience-platform.en/help/tags/api/guides/secrets.md

 >
 >The only exception to this rule is if the environment in question is deleted.
 In this case, the relationship is cleared and the secret can be assigned to a different environment.

-After a secret's credentials have been successfully exchanged, for a secret to be associated with an environment, the exchange artifact (the token string for `token`, the BASE64 encoded string for `simple-http`, or the access token for `oauth2`) is securely saved on the environment.
+After a secret's credentials have been successfully exchanged, for a secret to be associated with an environment, the exchange artifact (the token string for `token`, the Base64 encoded string for `simple-http`, or the access token for `oauth2`) is securely saved on the environment.

 After the exchange artifact is successfully saved on the environment, the secret's `activated_at` attribute is set to the current UTC time, and can now be referenced using a data element.

 ## Referencing secrets

-In order to reference a secret, you must create a data element of type "[!UICONTROL Secret]" (provided by the [Core extension](../../extensions/web/core/overview.md)).
+In order to reference a secret, you must create a data element of type "[!UICONTROL Secret]" (provided by the [[!UICONTROL Core] extension](../../extensions/web/core/overview.md)).
 When configuring this data element, you are prompted to indicate which secret to use for each environment.
 You can then create rules that reference a secret data element, such as within the header for an HTTP call.

 Event forwarding makes a best attempt to prevent you from referencing secrets that do not exist in a given environment.